Eebbu/Easty/items/report.md

  When changes are required, such as modifying how listeners are set, these can be made in one place, especially setting of post pages are very similar.

 3. Singleton Design Pattern:
-    **Objective** : We implemented singleton design pattern in the LoginUser class because there is only one instance of LoginUser required.
-    **Code Locations**: defined in [Class LoginUser, method getInstance, info and error](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blob/main/src/app/src/main/java/com/example/eatsy/LoginUser.java?ref_type=heads#L8-34).
-    **Reasons** : This class is used for user information and error messages that can be helpful to debug and check errors.

     * **Objective** : We implemented singleton design pattern in the LoginUser class because there is only one instance of LoginUser required.
+    This design pattern makes sure that class has only one instance and provides a global access to that instance.
     * **Code Locations**: defined in [Class LoginUser, method getInstance, info and error](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blob/main/src/app/src/main/java/com/example/eatsy/LoginUser.java?ref_type=heads#L8-34).
     * **Reasons** : This class is used for user information and error messages that can be helpful to debug and check errors.
+It manages the components that require single point of access or control.

 4. Adapter Pattern<br>